 But just because gas is cheap, it’s not free.
 It’s worth something.

 Just not enough – at least not to some oil producers.
 When a well pumps oil, other stuff can come up with it, including CO2 and methane.
-Over the years, some oil producers have captured those gases, often to re-inject them into the ground and raise the pressure to enhance oil recovery.
+Many bring in lel sensor devices to keep an eye on the gases rising, and over the years some oil producers have captured those gases, often to re-inject them into the ground and raise the pressure to enhance oil recovery.
 And methane can be captured and piped to a gas processing plant, for money.

 But a lot of oil producers also figure the return isn’t worth the cost, so they just flare methane into the sky.
 Did I mention methane is a greenhouse gas?